WiiLink24/web/src/content/guide/dokodemo.md

 title: Wii Room Anywhere
 pubDate: "2021-01-29"
 ---
-## Wii Room, anywhere.
+## Have Wii Room videos, Anywhere!

-- Watch your favorite videos away from your Wii.
+- Watch your favorite videos from Wii Room away on your DSi!

-- Receive exclusive coupons.
+- Exchange Exclusive Coupons from Wii Room to use in Shops & restaurants!
+___
+## Installation Guide

+___
+## Troubleshooting & Questions